deniseadele/PointPatternAnalysis_ACLED/README.md

 # pointpatternACLED
 ##### Point Pattern Analysis: Case Study on Armed Conflict in Southern Asia
-This repository stores the files for a project undertaken for the course ISSS608- Visual Analytics offered in SMU MITB
+This repository stores the files for a project undertaken for the course ISSS608- Visual Analytics offered in SMU MITB.
+Please view the R shiny application [here](https://deniseadele-chs.shinyapps.io/pointpatternACLED/).

 ## Setup